 The physical habitat restoration of reshaping the topography and selecting and installing plantings was carried out with excellent initial results.
-It took only three years for what went wrong to begin to visibly manifest itself, and only two more summers for it to have all but lost its intended function.
+It took only three years for what went wrong to begin to visibly manifest itself, and only two more summers for it to have all but destroyed the intended function of the park.
 What went wrong can be expressed in the line by the character Jeff Goldblum played in the movie Jurassic Park when he said: "Life finds a way!"
 Competition among plants is ruthless, especially when a few are allowed to have a built-in advantage.

-The root of what went wrong was that the developers "Tossed the keys" back to the city and left without a management plan to transition the park maintenance from traditional turf grass and concrete, to the unique requirements of habitat-based landscaping.
+The root of what went wrong can be attributed to the developers "Tossing the keys" back to the city and leaving without managing their commitment to transition the park maintenance from traditional turf grass and concrete, to the unique requirements of habitat-based landscaping.
 A four-acre example of native diversity in landscaping will not assume some magical balance and maintain itself as designed.
-With the competition of exotic invasive plants and aggressive native plants, it will become a free-for-all that will eventually be dominated by only a few undesirable winners.
-Four acres in a city, is a microcosm of what native diversity might be like.
+With the competition of exotic invasive plants and aggressive native plants, it will become a free-for-all that will eventually be dominated by only a few winners.
+Four acres in a city is a microcosm of what native diversity might be like.
 For this reason, small invasions of exotics or aggressive natives can quickly overwhelm their neighboring plantings.

 It's a delicate balancing act that requires specific skills for it to last.
 The professionals who design native landscaping must realize that designing native plantings in a small park setting is landscaping.
 By comparison to conventional residential landscaping, it is low input, doesn't require watering, mowing, fertilizer or chemical applications, but it is landscaping just the same.